 How to Install a Thermostat

-- Before you begin to change the thermostat in your home, turn off the power for your heating and air-conditioning system at the main service panel.
+Turn off the power for your heating and air conditioning system at the main service panel.
+Its circuit breaker should be clearly labeled.

 - Remove the old thermostat cover plate with a screwdriver.